cvmfs/cvmfs/doc/developer/30-building-from-source.md

   - follow the [documentation](https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html#building-from-source)
   - or read about extra options below

+## Install build dependencies

+The `ci/build_install_builddeps.sh` script can be used to list or directly install build dependencies for supported platforms.
+Use `--list` to list them, or invoke it with sudo and no arguments to install directly.

 ## Replace `make` with `ninja`

 `ninja` has the advantage of running parallelized by default and only incrementally rebuilding resources that are affected by (code) changes.